We appreciate your interest in our organization!

 Our expectations of you and your expectations of us

-As a volunteer crewmember, you will be aboard and working; we will train and work patiently with you as you learn how to operate and live on a sailboat and perform beach cleaning operations.
+We will train and work patiently with you as you learn how to operate and live on a sailboat and perform beach cleaning operations.
 You should expect us to help you grow into a safe, competent crew member.
 As you learn, we will start to rely on your understanding and awareness to live aboard and sail safely; you will have responsibilities according to the skills you develop.

-Sometimes, issues arise that require addressing: safety risks, and interpersonal issues.
+Sometimes, issues arise that require addressing: safety risks and interpersonal problems.
 Please know that we understand that everyone learns at a different pace and has strengths and weaknesses, so we don’t expect you to get everything right 100% of the time.
 We also acknowledge that we can all get tired of each other after living so close for so long; we accept that there may be occasional interpersonal issues- but we try to be good at resolving such situations.

 What to bring

 There is not much space aboard, so you should bring as little as possible.
 Please bring it in a soft bag.
-Hard suitcases are not permitted on board, as there is no space to store them.
+Hard suitcases are not permitted onboard, as there is no space to store them.

 It’s important to bring clothing for the right season.
 Norwegian summers are normally hot, with temperatures from 15 to 30 degrees Celsius.
 Winter may be from -15 below zero to 10 above.